-In this diagram $Q^$ represents trend output as is determined in principle by constant or slowly changing elements of the real world, institutions and technology to wit, by the supermultiplier relation (5.40) above.
-The trend or long-period output is associated to a fully adjusted situation, where stocks and flows are in equilibrium, and the rate of profits is the same in all sectors of production.
-This fully adjusted situation, as set forth in the preceding sections of this chapter, represents the fundamental classical-Keynesian framework picturing how the relevant causal forces work in principle.
+In this diagram Q\ represents trend output as is determined in principle by constant or slowly changing elements of the real world, institutions and technology to wit, by the supermultiplier relation (5.40) above.
+The trend or long-period output is associated with a fully adjusted situation, where stocks and flows are in equilibrium, and the rate of profits is the same in all sectors of production.
+This fully adjusted situation, as set forth in the preceding sections of this chapter, represents the fundamental classical-Keynesian framework picturing how the relevant causal forces work in principle, that is, in pure form, independent of historical realisations.
+This implies that the independent variables and parameters on the right-hand side of the supermultiplier relation (5.40) are themselves independent of each other.